gavinpardoe/DEP-Enrolment/README.md

 ### Description

 **A Setup/ Splash screen for DEP and user initiated Jamf Pro enrollments.
 Designed to run post enrollmnet.
-This is a templete and although it does work as is you are most likley going to need make changes to better suit your requirements and enviromet.**
+This is a template and although it does work as is you are most likley going to need make changes to better suit your requirements and enviroment.**

 ![alt tag](https://github.com/gavinpardoe/DEP-Enrolment/blob/master/Screenshots/View%201.png?raw=true)

 ### Requirements
+---
 Created with Xcode 8 and swift 3.0, Xcode 8 or higher needed.
 Wilst this may be uable with other MDM's it was created for use with Jamf Pro, recomend being on the latest version or at least within the last 3 releases of Jamf Pro.

 Tested and Supported Clients: